 In \hyperref[sec3]{Section 3}, we will provide a unified definition of PSI, along with the associated security and correctness definitions.
 Additionally, we will introduce a new definition of data integrity for PSI and provide a complete definition of authenticated PSI that is resistant to data manipulation.
 Furthermore, this section will present the basic building blocks required for our two-party and multi-party PSI protocols, including VOLE \cite{BCGI19}, OKVS \cite{PRTY20, GPR21}, and the key block for ensuring data integrity, the Merkle tree \cite{Mer89}, along with their relevant definitions.

 In \hyperref[sec4]{Section 4}, we will present the constructions of our merkle tree enhanced PSI for data integrity for both two-party and multi-party settings, and prove their correctness, data integrity, and security.
-Additionally, in \hyperref[sec5]{Section 5}, we will provide the implementation and performance analysis of the authenticated PSI, combining volePSI \cite{RS21, RR22} and mPSI \cite{NTY21}.
+Additionally, in \hyperref[sec5]{Section 5}, we will provide the implementation and performance analysis of the authenticated PSI, combining volePSI \cite{RS21, RR22} and mPSI \cite{NTY21}, and evaluate it under our small-domain probing threat model to demonstrate the advantages of authenticated PSI.
 Finally, in \hyperref[sec6]{Section 6}, we will provide a summary of the entire work and discuss alternative approaches for constructing authenticated PSI.